j-woudenberg/codelink-tools/README.md

 # codelink-tools package

-An Atom package for Codelink that includes a compiler, debugger, and solution explorer.
+An Atom package for CodeLink that includes a compiler, debugger, and solution explorer.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)